 Beginning July 1, 2009, the MCB/OMD committed to bringing its medical treatment protocols to new standards, unparalleled amongst large, urban EMS systems in the United States.
-Significant numbers of protocols were added, updated, and/or reformatted consistently at MCB meetings this year, building on the 2013 State of Oklahoma EMS Treatment Protocol Set, commissioned by the Oklahoma State Department of Health (OSDH) and initially developed by the Medical Director and Office of the Medical Director, working collaboratively with University of Oklahoma School of Community Medicine's Department of Emergency Medicine's EMS Section.
-That 2013 State of Oklahoma EMS Treatment Protocol Set formed the basis for the system's specific treatment protocols.
+Significant numbers of protocols were added, updated, and/or reformatted consistently at MCB meetings this year as summarized within this annual report.
 All MCB treatment protocols continue to follow the now MCB-recognized innovative, evidenced-based format.
 In other words, additional clinical capabilities and care are being regularly added and provided for the patients needing those most.
 This commitment to excellence in pre-hospital emergency care reflects the drive and energy of the MCB, Medical Director, OMD professionals, leaders in affiliated fire departments and EMSA, and all field EMS professionals.